After reading the program policies and receiving the appropriate instruction, the CLS or MDS student is expected to:

 - Do not open the lid of a centrifuge when it is in motion.
 Ensure that the centrifuge is properly balanced, and that tubes are free from visible defects prior to use.
 Do not centrifuge uncovered specimens.
 Cover with stoppers, parafilm or caps.
 The exceptions are urine and specimens requiring frequent manipulation during a series of centrifugations (e.g., Ab/Ag testing).

-- If a spill occurs in a centrifuge, turn in off and unplug it.
+- If a spill occurs in a centrifuge, turn it off and unplug it.
 If the spill possibly contains organisms infectious by aerosol route, allow 30-60 minutes to permit settling of aerosols if possible.
-Wearing a faceshield and gloves, soak up liquids using absorbent towels.
-Decontaminate the spill area with 10% bleach.
-Note that bleach corrodes stainless steel.
-If bleach is used, stainless steel surfaces must be fully rinsed with water upon completion of decontamination.
-Use tongs or other mechanical means to pick up broken glass; do not use unprotected hands.
-Discard contaminated materials into a biohazard waste container.
+Wear a faceshield and gloves when opening the centrifuge, and clean up the spill according to instructions given during safety training.
+Instructors are available for guidance.

 - Any injury sustained in the laboratory must be reported to the instructor immediately.